CLIUtils/CLI11/README.md

 case).

 If you want to require that at least one subcommand is given, use `.require_subcommand()` on the parent app.
 You can optionally give an exact number of subcommands to require, as well.
 If you give two arguments, that sets the min and max number allowed.
 0 for the max number allowed will allow an unlimited number of subcommands.
 As a handy shortcut, a single negative value N will set "up to N" values.
-Limiting the maximimum number allows you to keep arguments that match a previous subcommand name from matching.
+Limiting the maximum number allows you to keep arguments that match a previous subcommand name from matching.

 If an `App` (main or subcommand) has been parsed on the command line, `->parsed` will be true (or convert directly to bool).